 Depending on the course, there may be additional charges for materials including specialist kits, equipment, textbooks and uniforms that are paid for by the student (often to an external organisation) and will become the student's property.
 Details of additional costs are indicated on the relevant course page.

 Students studying at TAFE SA will need to think carefully about managing course costs and payment options.
 Download "Money Matters" brochure for more information about paying your fees, as well as information about organisations and services that offer financial assistance or grants to students (PDF).
-You can also contact Student Services for advice and referral.
+You can also contact Student Success and Wellbeing for advice and referral.

 The National Debt Helpline (NDH) is a not-for-profit service that helps Australians tackle debt problems.
 They provide professional financial counselling as a free, independent and confidential service.